Working to protect the local area

 As well as running a number of conservation schemes at the Cleve Hill site, we’ve established a £200,000 fund for nature conservation to be implemented by Kent Wildlife Trust.

 We’re keen to give something back to the Graveney and Goodnestone community and in May 2010, established a £300,000 community fund.
-This is being managed by the Graveney and Goodnestone Trust and is now accepting applications from local people and organisations for projects that will benefit the parish and its residents in any of these areas:
+This is managed by the Graveney and Goodnestone Trust and accepts applications from local people and organisations for projects that will benefit the parish and its residents in any of these areas:

 - Community safety